Bilateral international migration flow estimates for 200 countries

 Version 5: Update for IMS2020

 The new UN International Migrant Stock (IMS) data came out a few weeks back.
 I have added another set of flow estimates based on the IMS2020 and WPP2019 to the Figshare collection (the original flow estimates in the paper were based on IMS2017).
-As the IMS2020 contain bilateral stocks for 2020, it was possible to generate a first set of flow estimates for the 2015-2020 period, show at the end of the animation below for estimates basd on one of the methods covered in the paper:
+As the IMS2020 contain bilateral stocks for 2020, it was possible to generate a first set of flow estimates for the 2015-2020 period, shown at the end of the animation below for estimates based on one of the methods covered in the paper:

 Below are a few plots to give some visual summaries of the changes in the estimates compared to previous versions.